-The ECHR upholds 25% Spanish in classrooms: "Catalonia is a bilingual region"
+The ECHR upholds 25% of Spanish in classrooms: "Catalonia is a bilingual region"

 Strasbourg considers that linguistic immersion discriminates against citizens from the rest of the State

-BrusselsA bucket of cold water from Strasbourg on Catalan and linguistic immersion.
-The European Court of Human Rights (ECHR) has unanimously decided to dismiss the lawsuit filed by families from the Turó del Drac educational center in Canet de Mar against the ruling of the High Court of Justice of Catalonia (TSJC) that obliges to teach at least 25%% of classes in Spanish in Catalonia.
+BrusselsStrasbourg's cold water bucket to Catalan and linguistic immersion.
+The European Court of Human Rights (ECHR) has unanimously decided to dismiss the lawsuit filed by families from the Turó del Drac educational center in Canet de Mar against the ruling of the High Court of Justice of Catalonia (TSJC) that "requires at least 25%% of classes to be taught in Spanish in Catalonia.
 "Prohibiting the use of Spanish as a language of instruction would deprive Spanish citizens of their right to be educated in the national language," concludes the decision published this Thursday by the European court.
+The verdict comes as the Constitutional Court's decision on the appeal filed by the TSJC with the high court is still pending, so that it could decide whether the law and the decree approved by the Government of Pere Aragonès to prevent the application of the 25% Spanish ruling infringed the Constitution.
+The ECHR's decision is not binding and the Government points out that it does not affect the entire educational system.
+Experts consulted by ARA agree, although they also warn that its arguments could influence the Constitutional Court's decision.

 The ECHR defines Catalonia as a "bilingual region" of Spain, where both Catalan and Spanish "enjoy equal status as official languages."
 Furthermore, since Spanish is an official language throughout the State, it considers that linguistic immersion discriminates against non-Catalan speakers.
 "Receiving an education in the state language is crucial to facilitate equal access for students to the state educational system and to preserve the principle of unity of the educational system," the document adds.